St.Martin of Tours

 PLEASE REMEMBER THAT WE ARE STILL FACING A TIME OF UNCERTAINTY.

 COVID-19 HAS NOT GONE AWAY AND WE NEED TO TAKE SENSIBLE PRECAUTIONS TO PROTECT ALL WHO VISIT THE CHURCH.

 Weekly newsletter – will still be produced but available only via this Web site.
 This will contain the Collect and Readings for Sunday I together with a short message from the clergy and other prayers and notices.

-Our Lord’s Summary of the Law reminds us of the way forward:
+Our Lord’s Summary of the Law continues to point the way forward:

 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”

 I remind you that you may call me at any time for prayer or a chat, and please let me know if you have any bright ideas about how we might develop our ministry in these difficult times.

 Please do refer regularly to the church website www.stmartinchelsfield.org.uk for updates.
 If you have any pastoral needs, or are anxious and need prayer please contact Rev John at the Rectory on 01689 825749